Z-Cars: Concept and principal characters

 Z Cars as an idea came to creator Troy Kennedy Martin as he listened to police messages on his radio while trying to relieve the boredom of being ill in bed with mumps.
 It was set in the fictional Newtown, loosely based on the real-life modern suburb of Kirkby, one of many housing estates that had sprung up across Britain in the post-war years, and its ageing neighbour Seaport.

 The stories revolve around pairs of officers patrolling that week.
 Riding on changing social attitudes and television, the social realism, with interesting stories, garnered popularity for Z Cars.
 It was initially somewhat unpopular with real-life police, who disliked the sometimes unsympathetic characterisation of officers.
 Being set in Northern England helped give Z Cars a regional flavour when most BBC dramas were set in Southern England.
 It directly challenged the BBC's established police drama Dixon of Dock Green, which at that point had been running for seven years but which some considered 'cosy'.

 The one character present throughout the entire run (though not in every episode) was Bert Lynch, played by James Ellis (though John Phillips as Det.
 Chief Supt.
 Robins reappeared sporadically during the show's run – by the end of the series he had become Chief Constable).
-Other characters in the early days were Stratford Johns (Inspector Barlow), Frank Windsor (Det.
+Other characters in the early days were Stratford Johns (Det.
+Chief Inspector Barlow), Frank Windsor (Det.
 Sgt.
 Watt), Robert Keegan (Sgt.
 Blackitt), Joseph Brady (PC "Jock" Weir), Brian Blessed ("Fancy" Smith) and Jeremy Kemp (Bob Steele).
 Also in 1960s episodes as David Graham was Colin Welland, later a screenwriter.
 Other British actors who played regular roles in the early years included Joss Ackland.
-Although he played no regular role in the series, future Monkee Davy Jones appeared in three episodes, and 1963 saw two well known faces join the regulars - Leonard Rossiter played DI Bamber in eight episodes and John Thaw, later known for his roles in The Sweeney and Inspector Morse, appeared in four as a detective constable who had to leave the force because he had a "glass head" – he couldn't drink alcohol when socialising and mixing with the criminal fraternity, very much part of a detective's job.
+Although he played no regular role in the series, future Monkee Davy Jones appeared in three episodes, and 1963 saw two future well-known faces join the regulars – Leonard Rossiter played DI Bamber in eight episodes, and John Thaw, later known for his roles in The Sweeney and Inspector Morse, appeared in four as a detective constable who had to leave the force because he had a "glass head" – he could not drink alcohol when socialising and mixing with the criminal fraternity, very much part of a detective's job.